f5devcentral/openssl-pqc-stepbystep-lab/03_quantum_ca_intermediate.md

 ## Summary

 You have successfully created a CNSA 2.0 compliant quantum-resistant Intermediate CA that is:

 - ✅ CNSA 2.0 compliant using ML-DSA-65 (mldsa65)
 - ✅ Signed by the Root CA with 5-year validity
 - ✅ Using SHA-512 for hashing (CNSA 2.0 requirement)
-- ✅ Configured with proper SANs and extensions
 - ✅ Includes CRL Distribution Points and OCSP configuration
 - ✅ Has OCSP responder certificate ready (also using ML-DSA-65)
-- ✅ Protected with appropriate Unix file permissions
-- ✅ Ready to issue CNSA 2.0 compliant end-entity certificates

 ---